 - increasing opportunity for attachment-related activities (such as bikes, skateboards, games and so on).

 - decreasing familial stress (through resourcing white goods, like a washing machine or dishwasher).

 - increasing social freedom (the idea is that this would include things like driving lessons, or family bus or train passes, or tickets to activities).

 We view this very much as egalitarian social justice work designed to offset social inequality (see Townsend 1979; Rawls 1999).
 Where (as at present) we do not have the resources internally to meet these needs, a practitioner will meet with a family, again 'map' their current stressors and positives, and where they would like to be, and we will work with them to meet those needs, submitting funding bids and referring on to external agencies.

-This is a new element of our work, which we are just beginning to pilot [Jan 18].
-We aim to provide more details over the next few months, depending on our ability to secure funding to extend our work and our model.
+This is a new element of our work, which we will begin to pilot in June 2019.
+We aim to provide more details over the next few months.

 This is an ongoing project dedicated to documenting inequality.
 We are committed to egalitarian principles of social justice and the ongoing project of human emancipation as detailed in our mission statement.
 To this end, we need to hear from you...

 Radical concern is our continuing quest to document existing inequalities and to empathically and sensitively translate these back to a wider public.